bhetey/become_data_analyst/README.md

 - Introduction to DataFrames and Data Series
 - Data Analysis Process

-**Note** :
-Above, there is a prooject i worked on called `no_show_medical_appointment`.
-After going through all the content, please ensure you give the project a try and do more with it.

 If you have questions about my approach, please feel free to contact me [Email Me.](mailto:omifaredammy@gmail.com)